-Dataset that defines the zones.
+The dataset that defines the zones.
 The zones can be defined by an integer raster.

-Raster that contains the values on which to calculate a statistic.
+The raster that contains the values on which to calculate a statistic.

-Statistic type to be calculated.
+Specifies the statistic type to be calculated.

 The percentile to calculate.
 The default is 90, for the 90th percentile.

-The values can range from 0 through 100.
+The value can range from 0 through 100.
 The 0th percentile is essentially equivalent to the Minimum statistic, and the 100th percentile is equivalent to Maximum.
 A value of 50 will produce essentially the same result as the Median statistic.

 Geoprocessing environment settings for global functions are controlled at the application level.
 Setting processing environments in ArcGIS Pro can be done by clicking the Environments button on the Analysis tab.
 See Analysis environments and Spatial Analyst for additional details on environment settings.